List of contour roads in Toronto: Kingston Road

 Kingston Road is the southernmost major road along the eastern portion of Toronto, specifically in the district of Scarborough.
-Until 1998, it formed a portion of Highway 2.
-The name of the street is derived from Kingston, Ontario, as the road was the primary route used to travel from Toronto to the settlements east of it situated along the northern shores of Lake Ontario; in the west end of Kingston, this highway was referred to as the York Road (referring to the former name of Toronto) until at least 1908.
+Until 1997, it formed a portion of Highway 2.
+The name of the street is derived from Kingston, Ontario, as the road was the primary route used to travel from Toronto to the settlements east of it situated along the northern shores of Lake Ontario; in the west end of Kingston, this highway was referred to as the York Road (referring to the original name of Toronto between 1793 and 1834) until at least 1908.

 Due to its diagonal course near the shore of Lake Ontario, the street is the terminus of many arterial roads in eastern Toronto, both east–west and north–south, with a few continuing for a short distance after as minor residential streets.
-However, Lawrence Avenue continues as a major arterial for a considerable distance beyond it to the mouth of the Rouge River in West Rouge.
+However, Lawrence and Morningside Avenues continue as arterials for considerable distances beyond it to the mouth of the Rouge River in West Rouge and Guildwood Parkway, respectively.

-Kingston Road is served by Toronto Transit Commission routes 502/503/22A, 12, 102/902, 86/986 and 905.
+Kingston Road is served by Toronto Transit Commission routes 503, 12, 102/902, 86/986 and 905.

 Rexdale Boulevard

-Rexdale Boulevard is a short east–west roadway in Rexdale, a neighbourhood in Toronto, and begins as a spur road off Islington Avenue just north of the 401.
+Rexdale Boulevard is a short east–west roadway in Rexdale, a neighbourhood in Toronto, and begins as a spur road off Islington Avenue just north of Highway 401.
 This spur originally began in the former village of Weston as a road northwest to what would later become Brampton, Ontario.
 The current road passes through a mostly light industrial stretch of north Etobicoke.
 West of Highway 427, Rexdale Boulevard becomes Derry Road and enters the city of Mississauga.
 Derry Road is also signed as Peel Regional Road 5, an east–west route that travels the entire length of the city of Mississauga and Peel Region as a whole.
 Derry Road is the northern boundary of Toronto Pearson International Airport.
 The intersection of Derry Road and Airport Road was once the site of Malton, itself a part of Mississauga.
 West of the intersection with Mavis Road, the road makes a large arc around the former village of Meadowvale.
 The bypassed stretch was renamed Old Derry Road and can also be seen in a small stretch of Syntex Crescent.
 Derry Road is named for the "lost village" of Derry West, which was located around the Hurontario Street and Derry Road intersection.
 Derry West was named after Derry in Northern Ireland and home of many settlers in the area.

 West of Highway 407, Derry Road enters Halton Region as Halton Regional Road 7.
 This stretch of road is mainly rural except for the section between James Snow Parkway and Tremaine Road in Milton.
 After passing through another rural stretch, the road ends at Milburough Line in the town of Carlisle in Hamilton (formerly in Flamborough before amalgamating with Hamilton in January 2001).

 The street is served by TTC bus route 37A, a branch of 37 Islington.